marmendo/oslog/README.md

 `$ oc login`

 Set "demo" as your active project

 `$ oc project demo`

-Lets create an application from this repository (Or use your own repository copy instead of "marmendo") `$ oc new-app git://github.com/marmendo/oslog`
+Lets create an application from this repository (Or use your own repository copy instead of "marmendo")

+`$ oc new-app git://github.com/marmendo/oslog`

-Once the builder finished you must create the route from the command line (you can do this from the web console too) `$ oc expose service/oslog -l name=oslog`
+Once the builder finished you must create the route from the command line (you can do this from the web console too)

+`$ oc expose service/oslog -l name=oslog`

 Open the the project on the OpenShift web console and wait for the builder to finish Check that the application deployment has finished.

-From the OpenShift console go to overview and test the application `http://oslog-demo.apps.example.com/sysout`
+From the OpenShift console go to overview and test the application

+`http://oslog-demo.apps.example.com/sysout`

-Refresh the page several times and check the log contents which would look like this
+Refresh the page several times

-Now test with log4j `http://oslog-demo.apps.example.com/log4j2`
+Now test with log4j

+`http://oslog-demo.apps.example.com/log4j2`

+Check the log contents which would look like this:

 ```
 13:20:57,032 INFO  [org.jboss.as.server] (ServerService Thread Pool -- 38) WFLYSRV0010: Deployed "activemq-rar.rar" (runtime-name : "activemq-rar.rar")